arithran/covercmp/README.md

 The covercmp command displays code coverage changes between unit tests.
 This plugin is heavily inspired by [benchcmp](https://godoc.org/golang.org/x/tools/cmd/benchcmp)

+This tool is the first piece I needed in a larger project to support free code coverage in CI/CD especially because companies are looking to cut costs due to COVID-19

+## Usage
 To measure the coverage impact of a change, use 'go test' to run coverage before and after the change:
 ```bash
 go test -count=1 -cover > before.txt